marceloqla/ContractionWavePy/README.md

 > conda update -n base -c defaults conda
 Press “Enter” to update Anaconda.

-and start again the steps from: II- Executing ContractionWave using Anaconda in “Terminal”
+and start again the steps from: II- ContractionWave environment installation with Anaconda Prompt (Should only be executed once)